1973 Z1 900 Super 4

 Z1 Frame Does NOT have a hole in the sheetmetal below the tank.
 Any hole there would be a replacement frame.

 The engine case has some subtle differences in the casting.
-For example the lower right of the engine case.
+For example the lower corner of the engine case.

 Just because the engine is painted black does not mean its a Z1